matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 cut deterministically.
 For instance, if space A points to space B as a child but space B also points to space A as a child, then clients must be consistent on whether A is shown in the UI as the parent of B (or vice versa).
-Therefore when a client spots a loop in parent->child or child->parent relationships, it MUST ignore the cycle by cutting it such that the oldest space-room is the root (i.e. oldest parent).
+Therefore when a client needs to consistently visualise a space hierarchy, it should check for loops in parent->child or child->parent relationships and ignore the cycle by cutting it such that the oldest space-room is the root (i.e. oldest parent).
 'Oldest' means the room whose `m.room.create` event has the numerically smallest `origin_server_ts`.
-If the oldest rooms are precisely the same age, we select the root as the room with the smallest `room_id` (lexicographically comparing the Unicode code-points of the `room_id` string).
+If the oldest rooms are precisely the same age, we select the root as the room with the smallest `room_id` (lexicographically comparing the Unicode code-points of the `room_id` string). https://hackmd.io/eQpyqCcRR-Gj-SWZcD-Fxg shows an algorithm for doing so.

 ### Suggested children